rlgraph/rlgraph/README.md

 Flexible computation graphs for deep reinforcement learning.

 RLgraph is a framework to quickly prototype, define and execute reinforcement learning algorithms both in research and practice.
+RLgraph is different from most other libraries as it can support TensorFlow (or static graphs in general) or eager/define-by run execution (PyTorch) through a single component interface.

 RLgraph exposes a well defined API for using agents, and offers a novel component concept for testing and assembly of components.
 By separating graph definition, compilation and execution, multiple distributed backends and device execution strategies can be accessed without modifying agent definitions.

 ## Install